WHY CHOOSE CATHOLIC TEXTBOOKS?

 Catholic schools deserve the best textbooks.
 With Catholic Textbook Project, you can bring balance, perspective, and hope back into the hearts and minds of your students—these are the only history textbooks written with the freedom for truth that Catholic schools enjoy.
 Our textbooks meet and exceed standards while educating and inspiring students with the great drama of our history.

-Thank you to all of those who participated in our annual history essay contest!
-This year’s topics were as follows:
+Thank you to all of those who participated in our annual history essay contest in 2026!

 Homeschool Divisions: